MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 > - To ensure the **Redirect URI** matches the [required format](#redirect-uri-format), don't create the **Redirect URI** while creating the app registration.
 Once the app registration is complete, go to app, and then choose **Authentication** > **+ Add a platform** to add the platform instead.
 > - You must create a separate **Redirect URI** for each platform (iOS, Android) that you want to target.

-After the app is registered, copy the **Application (client) ID** and the **Redirect URI** that you'll need later when configuring the wrap project inside Power Apps.
-More information: [Register an application](/azure/active-directory/develop/quickstart-register-app#register-an-application)

-## Configuring the API permissions for your app manually
+## Configuring the API permissions for your app manually (optional)

 The wrap wizard will automatically configure all the required API permissions for your app automatically in **Step 4**.
-In case you enrounter some errors in wrap wizard, you can also confifure API persmisison mnamually to fix them.
+In case you enrounter some errors in wrap wizard, you can also confifure API persmisison mnamually.
 See [Add and configure](/azure/active-directory/develop/v2-permissions-and-consent#request-the-permissions-in-the-app-registration-portal) the following API permissions for the app manually:

 - **Microsoft APIs**
     - *Dynamics CRM*